whid-injector/WHID/README.md

 Here its slides: [HiP 2018 Slides](https://hackinparis.com/data/slides/2018/talks/HIP2018_Luca_Bongiorni_How_To_Bring_HID_Attacks_To_The_Next_Level.pdf)

+## READ FIRST ALL THIS README OR DON'T YOU DARE TO OPEN ISSSUES.
+I AM SERIOUS!<br/>

 ## HOW TO START [Newbies Edition] ##

 Since July 2017 all Cactus WHID are delivered with pre-loaded ESPloitV2 and are ready to Plug-n-Hack ✌